popyoung/Kokoro-TTS-Local/README.md

 # If you get a security error, try:
 powershell -ExecutionPolicy Bypass -File setup.ps1

-# Install FFmpeg manually if needed:
+# Install FFmpeg manually:
 # 1. Download from: https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip
 # 2. Extract to a folder
 # 3. Add the bin folder to your system PATH

+# When returning to the project later, always activate with:
+.\venv\Scripts\ActivateUTF8.ps1
 ```

 ### Linux/macOS